Sample Collection

 Use a high sample rate for dynamic environments—a crowded train, a craft workshop with fluctuating VOC levels.
 Use a lower rate for stable environments, like a bedroom overnight.

-When you scroll through data in Precision Mode, every sample appears evenly spaced—even though the Air Lab may have recorded at different rates.
+When you scroll through data in Precision Mode, every sample appears evenly spaced—even though your Air Lab may have recorded at different rates.
 This consistency is achieved through interpolation.

 As the device moves between sleep state and active use, the sample rate changes.
 For example, sleep state might sample every 30 seconds, while active use samples every 5 seconds.
 The short-term buffer ends up with mixed-rate data.
 Interpolation fills in the gaps by calculating and inserting new samples between existing ones, making the data appear uniform.

-In both the Air Lab and the diagrams above, each line represents a sample.
+In both Air Lab and the diagrams above, each line represents one sample.
 The red lines in the lower diagram show the interpolated samples.

 Back to Top